doctornick42/gosli/README.md

     //}
     ```

 #### If the description looks unclear for you, please take a look at [`experiment` folder](../tree/master/experiment).
-You can find there unit test, benchmarks and some generated code that could describe the essent of the library much better tham my poor English :)
+You can find there unit test, benchmarks and some generated code that could describe the essent of the library much better than my poor English :)